bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 In the *Storage* section you can create new volumes.

-By clicking the "Create" button |create icon| in the bottom-right corner you opens a creation form.
+By clicking the "Create" button |create icon| in the bottom-right corner you will open a creation form.

 If you have just started working with CloudStack and you do not have virtual machines yet, you have no disks in the list.
-Once you create a VM, a root disk is created for it automatically.
+At creating a VM, a root disk is added for it automatically.
 Creation of an additional disk takes resources and requires expenses.
 Please, make sure you definitely need an additional disk.
-When clicking "Create", a dialogue window will ask you if you are sure you want to create a drive.
+When clicking "Create", a dialogue window will ask you if you are surely want to create a drive.
 Confirm your creation action by clicking "Yes":

 .. figure:: _static/AdditionalDiskNotification.png
-   :scale: 70%

 A creation form will appear.

 .. figure:: _static/Storage_Create3.png
-   :scale: 70%

 To create a new volume fill in the fields: